In this section:

 You are probably 'resident in the UK for tax purposes' but 'domiciled abroad' if all of the following apply:

-You may be treated as 'not ordinarily resident' if all of the following apply:
+Before 6 April 2013, you may be treated as 'not ordinarily resident' if all of the following apply:

-If the amount of foreign income and/or gains that you leave abroad is £2,000 or more in any year, and you decide to be taxed on the remittance basis, you will lose your annual UK tax-free personal allowances and Capital Gains Tax annual exempt amount.
+If the amount of foreign income and/or gains that you leave abroad is £2,000 or more in any year, and you decide to be taxed on the remittance basis, you will lose your annual UK tax-free Personal Allowances and Capital Gains Tax annual exempt amount.
 (These are explained later in this guide.)

 If you've been resident in the UK for more than seven out of the previous nine tax years, excluding the current tax year, you may have to pay a £30,000 charge each year.
 This is called the 'remittance basis charge'.
 If you have been resident for 12 or more years, excluding the current tax year, the charge rises to £50,000 each year.